LunarG/VulkanSamples/BUILD.md

 ### Building Dependent Repositories with Known-Good Revisions

 There is a Python utility script, `scripts/update_deps.py`, that you can use to gather and build the dependent repositories mentioned above.
-This program also uses information stored in the `scripts/known-good.json` file to checkout dependent repository revisions that are known to be compatible with the revision of this repository that you currently have checked out.

-Here is a usage example for this repository:
+This script uses information stored in the `scripts/known_good.json` file to check out dependent repository revisions that are known to be compatible with the revision of this repository that you currently have checked out.
+As such, this script is useful as a quick-start tool for common use cases and default configurations.

+For all platforms, start with:

     git clone https://github.com/LunarG/VulkanSamples.git
     cd VulkanSamples
     mkdir build
     cd build

+For 64-bit Linux, continue with:

     ../scripts/update_deps.py
     cmake -C helper.cmake ..
     cmake --build .

+For 64-bit Windows, continue with:

+    ..\scripts\update_deps.py --arch x64
+    cmake -A x64 -C helper.cmake ..
+    cmake --build .

+For 32-bit Windows, continue with:

+    ..\scripts\update_deps.py --arch Win32
+    cmake -A Win32 -C helper.cmake ..
+    cmake --build .

+Please see the more detailed build information later in this file if you have specific requirements for configuring and building these components.

 #### Notes